18.3 The String Type

 • Interior Null Bytes: C strings cannot contain null bytes (\0) as they signal termination.
 Rust Strings can contain \0 like any other valid UTF-8 character (though this is uncommon in text data).

-String and &str provide a robust, safe, and Unicode-aware system for handling text data, significantly improving upon the limitations and unsafety of traditional C strings.
+String and &str provide a robust, safe, and Unicode-aware system for handling text data, significantly improving upon the limitations and unsafety of traditional C strings, while offering specific mechanisms for safe C interoperability when needed.